Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Access the premiere education subject library for Harvard University.

 Access the Office of Student Affairs, the Office of the Registrar, Career Services, and other key resources.

 Explore opportunities to grow, build connections, and create change.

-Martin West is the academic dean and professor of education at the Harvard Graduate School of Education and a faculty research fellow at the National Bureau of Economic Research.
-He is also deputy director of the Harvard Kennedy School's Program on Education Policy and Governance and executive editor of Education Next, a journal of opinion and research on education policy.
-West studies the politics of K-12 education in the United States and how education policies affect student learning and non-cognitive development.
-His current projects include studies of public opinion on education policy, the effects of charter school attendance and on cognitive and non-cognitive skills, data use in schools, and the influence of relative pay on teacher quality.
+Martin West is the academic dean and Henry Lee Shattuck professor of education at the Harvard Graduate School of Education and a faculty research fellow at the National Bureau of Economic Research.
+He is also editor-in-chief of Education Next, a journal of research and opinion on education policy, and deputy director of the Program on Education Policy and Governance at the Harvard Kennedy School.
+West is currently a member of the Massachusetts Board of Elementary and Secondary Education and of the National Assessment Governing Board.
+His research focuses on the politics of K-12 education in the United States and how education policies affect student learning and non-cognitive development.
 In 2013-14, West worked as senior education policy advisor to the ranking member of the U.S. Senate Committee on Health, Education, Labor, and Pensions.
 He previously taught at Brown University and was a research fellow at the Brookings Institution, where he is now a nonresident senior fellow.

 Click here to see a full list of Martin West's courses.